 5. Likely overseas disclosures

-information which is collected and used as part of the delivery of our services.
+(a) Occasionally, MTC may use overseas facilities or contractors to process personal and/or sensitive information which is collected and used as part of the delivery of our services.
 As a result, your information may be stored on overseas servers when we use these facilities or contractors.
 However, any storage of your personal and/or sensitive information overseas does not change our commitment to safeguarding your privacy.

 (b) MTC occasionally uses website analytics platforms to: